A stunning fall for ex-Honduran president wanted in US

 “If he’s guilty of all the crimes that they accuse him of he has to pay,” the 43-year-old music teacher said.

 Christopher Sherman reported from Mexico City.
-Associated Press writer Edgar H. Clemente in Tapachula, Mexico, contributed to this story.
+Associated Press writer Edgar H. Clemente in Tapachula, Mexico, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.